The global coronavirus pandemic has placed most of the world, including the auto industry, into a state of constant flux.

 Yes, for now.
 According to James Voortman, CEO of the Australian Automotive Dealer Association (AADA), dealerships have not yet been asked to close at this time.

-"At the moment, dealerships have not been required to close under the restrictions announced by Government, but the situation is fluid and the further restrictions are likely in the coming days.
-All we can do is watch and wait," Mr Voortman told CarAdvice.
+"At the moment, dealerships have not been required to close under the restrictions announced by Government," Mr Voortman told CarAdvice.

 Can I still buy a car if I need to?

 Yes.
 "Right now, consumers can still physically go into a dealership to purchase a car," Mr Voortman explained.